Bayesian Model Selection for High-Dimensional Ising Models, With Applications to Educational Data: Discussion

+We have developed a Bayesian approach for Ising models with doubly-intractable posterior distributions, with applications to educational data.
+The proposed approach helps quantify the uncertainty about the estimated conditional independence graph along with the parameters of the model, and appears to be more robust against model misspecification due to omitted covariates than the $\ell_1$-penalized nodewise logistic regression approach.

-We note that our approach is asymptotically inexact; the stationary distribution for the Markov chain is not equal to the desired target posterior.
-This is because DMH generates an auxiliary variable approximately (Step 2 in Algorithm~\ref{spikeDMHalg}).
-Currently, DMH is the only option for ultrahigh-dimensional doubly intractable distributions and can provide reasonably accurate estimates in practice.
-Several approaches have been developed to reduce the variance of the estimates, though still remaining asymptotically inexact.
-For example, \cite{alquier2014noisy,stoehr2017noisy} provide Hamiltonian variants of DMH, and \cite{friel2016exploiting} develops control variates for intractable likelihoods.
-Developing an asymptotically exact algorithm for such models is still an open question.
+To address the statistical and computational challenges arising from doubly-intractable posterior distributions, we have combined two approaches: (1) a double Metropolis-Hastings algorithm algorithm \citep{liang2010double} and (2) stochastic search variable selection methods \citep{George:93,Ishwaran:05}.
+We note that the proposed Bayesian approach is inexact, in the sense that the stationary distribution of the Markov chains constructed by the proposed Bayesian algorithm is not the desired target posterior.
+The reason is that the double Metropolis-Hastings algorithm algorithm generates an auxiliary variable from an approximate distribution in Step 2 of Algorithm~\ref{spikedouble Metropolis-Hastings algorithmalg} on page \pageref{algorithm1}.
+However, the double Metropolis-Hastings algorithm is feasible in high-dimensional settings with thousands of parameters, whereas many alternatives are not.
+Several approaches have been developed to reduce variance, but are inexact.
+For example, \cite{alquier2014noisy} and \citet{stoehr2017noisy} provide Hamiltonian variants of double Metropolis-Hastings algorithm, and \cite{friel2016exploiting} develops control variates for intractable likelihood functions.
+Developing an exact algorithm for such models is still an open question (leaving aside perfect sampling, which can be expensive in terms of computing time)

-There can be variants of our method based on different variable selection methods.
-There have been several proposals for Bayesian variable selections (see \cite{o2009review} for detailed review).
-For instance, instead of using the indicators $\boldsymbol{\lambda}$ in the model, Bayesian lasso methods \citep{park2008bayesian,yi2008bayesian} directly approximate spike and slab shape of the prior on the model parameters $\boldsymbol{\theta}$.
-The horseshoe prior \citep{carvalho2010horseshoe} is also widely used to sparse-signal detection.
-Our models are suited to problems where we have enough respondents ($n$) for the number of items ($p$), as examples described in this manuscript.
-Otherwise, both spike and slab DMH and elasso suffer from a "large $p$, small $n$" problem.
-For example, data sets with 100 respondents and 50 items result in 1275 number of model parameters, which is challenging to provide reliable estimates.

-The computational methods proposed here allow researchers to detect local dependence among items, which is crucial in many scientific disciplines, and we hope that they will permit researchers to fit such models more routinely.
-For strongly dependent item response data examples, we show how this gain allows researchers to carry out accurate Bayesian inference when the existing approach is not.
-Identifying locally dependent items will help test developers choose the item set that is locally independent and construct a more efficient assessment without redundant information.
-We hope that the method and idea we have proposed in this manuscript may be applicable to a broader class of computationally intractable models.
-Examples include the social network model \citep[]{robins2007introduction, hunter2012inference} and its variants, the interaction point process models \citep{strauss1975model, goldstein2015compartmental}, and non-Gaussian Markov random field models \citep[]{besag1974spatial, hughes2011autologistic} in spatial statistics.